contactdynamix/slate/source/includes/_interaction_data.md

 ## Update Interaction Data

-> This code will create update an existing key value pair in the interaction data resource with ID = 12214125 to foo=baz:
+> This code will update an existing key value pair in the interaction data resource with ID 12214125 to foo=baz:

 ```shell
 curl -X PUT   "https://surveydynamix.com/api/interaction_data/12214125" \